Angra do Heroísmo: Education

 The University of the Azores, which has its principal campus on the island of São Miguel, has a subsidiary campus in Angra do Heroísmo, where the Department of Agrarian Sciences (Departamento de Ciências Agrárias) is located.
 This institution is a center for advanced scientific and agricultural studies, and it attracts students from the entire archipelago, as well as foreign students from many countries.

 The Instituto Histórico da Ilha Terceira (IHIT), which means, in Portuguese, the "Terceira Island Historical Institute", is a private cultural association, dedicated to the investigation and study of the history of the Azores.
 It is organized as an academy, and it sponsors classes, lectures, and symposia on various topics.
 The institute was founded in 1942 by the city of Angra do Heroísmo.

+Transport

+The city is served by Lajes Airport which provides flights to mainland Portugal and some European destinations.

 Sport

 Angra has a football team, named S.C.
 Angrense, that is part of the Associação de Futebol de Angra do Heroísmo.
-Sport Clube Lusitânia is the main football team on the island.
+Sport Clube Lusitânia houses the main football and basketball teams on the island.
 The region's football association is located in Angra do Heroísmo.